 Prime Minister and Prime Minister’s Secretariat

-Staff at the Prime Minister’s Secretariat manage the Prime Minister’s commitments.
+Staff at the Prime Minister’s Secretariat manage the Prime Minister’s engagements.
 They also work on the Government’s overall political strategy.
-There is also a press division that handles media issues.
+The Secretariat also includes a press division, which is responsible for media relations.

-Mr Vikmång supports the Prime Minister in his role as head of government and head of the Government Offices.
-He also has responsibility after the Prime Minister for management and division of labour in the Prime Minister’s Office.
+Nils Vikmång supports the Prime Minister in his role as head of government and head of the Government Offices.
+After the Prime Minister, he also has responsibility for the management and allocation of work in the Prime Minister’s Office.

 The Prime Minister's Office includes the Policy Coordination Secretariat, the EU Coordination Secretariat, the Office of the Director-General for Legal Affairs, the Office of the Permanent Secretary, the Secretariat for Legal and Linguistic Draft Revision and the Government Offices Internal Audit Office.